maotterson/nuxt-netlify-homepage/content/projects/ohio-vaccine-map.md

 - A DigitalOcean web platform housing the web application, and a MongoDB Atlas cluster for the database.

-- External communication with Google Maps & Places API-related services & VaccineSpotter.org API containing scraped appointment data.
+- Integrated with Google Maps & Places API-related services & VaccineSpotter.org API containing scraped appointment data.